toggledbits/Reactor-docs/docs/Installation.md

 ### From the Vera Plugin Marketplace (Vera)

 Updates to Reactor are no longer published through the Vera App Marketplace.
-Please install using from Github directly using the instructions below.
+Please install from Github directly using the instructions below.

 ### From the AltAppStore (Vera & openLuup)